 Wind Farm Fryslân is being built by contracting consortium Zuiderzeewind in IJsselmeer.
 The wind farm comprises 89 turbines of 4.3 megawatts (MW).
 Annually, WFF will produce some 1.5 terawatt hours* (1,500,000 megawatt hours).
 This is approximately 1.2% of the electricity use in the Netherlands, corresponding to the consumption of some 500,000 households.
 Wind Farm Fryslân is the largest wind farm in the world in an inland water.
 In 2021 the wind farm will be operational.

 *The annual electricity consumption in the Netherlands is shown in terawatt hours (TWh), or billions of kWh.

 Wind Farm Fryslân consists of 89 4.3 megawatt (MW) turbines.
 Annually, WFF will produce some 1.5 terawatt hours* (1,500,000 megawatt hours).
 This is approximately 1.2% of the electricity use in the Netherlands, corresponding to the consumption of some 500,000 households.

 Frisian wind energy for some 500,000 households.

 CO2 reductions of approximately 800,000 tonnes per year.

-Once the wind farm has been completed, you will be able to sail between the wind turbines.
-Wind Farm Fryslân will be a safe sailing area.
-All turbines will be fitted with nautical safety signs.
-Another safety measure is that the wind turbines will also be indicated on nautical charts.
-A compulsory safety distance of 50 metres from each wind turbine will soon apply within Wind Farm Fryslân.
-In view of the minimum of 600 metres distance between the wind turbines, this distance will be easy to maintain.
+When the wind farm is finished, it will be possible to sail in between the wind turbines.
+Wind Farm Fryslân will be a safe sailing area and all turbines will be fitted with nautical safety signs.
+The safety measures include the indication of wind turbines on nautical charts.
+Within Wind Farm Fryslân a compulsory 50 metre safety distance from a wind turbine will soon apply.